AgataMaria/CSNotes-missed-semester/CSNotes-L7.md

 > Network - Analyze the requests timeline.
 > Storage - Look into the Cookies and local application storage.

+---
 ## Profiling
+It's about making using the resources (like CPU)

+### A note about Time
+In CS we often talk about three different times:
+- real time
+In apps the entire length of time spent carrying out a task / between two events.
+- user time
+Amount of time spent in CPU between events (when carrying out a task / running a program).
+This is time spent doing 'user level cycles'.
+- system time
+Same, but for kernel level cycles, so operations like.

+### Profilers - CPU
+- Tracing profilers
+add a lot of overhead
+tell you exactly how much time was spent - down to each function
+- Sampling
+carry out the same job, but do it now and then (not all the time like tracing profilers) and build a picture over time

+**cProfile** - profiler for python, discussed in the Lecutre, profiling per function call (need to check for other languages)

+**kernprof** - same as cProfile, but talks about time per line (it's a _line profiler_) and displays data in a different way eg gives you % for functions instead of just

+### Profilers - Memory
+- Valgrind
+detects memory leaks and gives advice - made for C and C++
+- Garbage collector
+a lot of languages have a garbage collector, but GC would skip objects that still have pointers to them and also it's still important to understand how you use memory

+### Event profiling